 In order to be assigned to referee soccer matches in Iowa, you must get in contact with a USSF certified Referee Assignor.
-You were given a list of local assignors during your entry-level referee course, but you can also view a list of all assignors in Iowa at the bottom of this page.
+You should have been given a list of local assignors during your entry-level referee course.

 It is your responsibility to contact your local assignor and let him/her know that you are a certified official and are ready to work games.
 Most assignors will want to know your availability so be ready with the list of dates and times that you are/are not available to work matches when you contact them.
 Also, be sure to let them know of a reliable way to contact you in case of last-minute schedule changes.
 Many assignors will assign games on a week-by-week basis so be sure to ask what the procedure is for getting games in the future.
 As a USSF certified referee, you are an independent contractor and as such may work for any assignor, but it is your responsibility to contact them for games.